-As of the date of this annual report, we occupy facilities totaling approximately 418,900 square feet, which house our management and administration, operations, research and development and sales and marketing departments.
-Of our facilities, approximately 182,400 square feet are owned and approximately 236,500 square feet are occupied under leases.
-We consider our facilities insufficient to meet our future operational requirements and in 2018, purchased 65,700 square feet of land in Hsinchu, Taiwan for the construction of a future office building and in 2021, executed a property development agreement for the construction of a future office building in Taipei, Taiwan.
-See "Risk Factor - We are subject to risks associated with development and construction of our office buildings."
-The table below lists the location of our operating facilities.
+As of the date of this annual report, we occupy facilities totaling approximately 393,000 square feet, which house our management and administration, operations, R&D and sales and marketing departments.
+Of our facilities, approximately 182,400 square feet are owned and approximately 210,600 square feet are occupied under leases.
+We currently consider our facilities insufficient to meet our future operational requirements; therefore, we are constructing a new office building to meet our anticipated future needs.
+In 2018, we purchased 65,700 square feet of land in Hsinchu, Taiwan for the construction of a future office building, and, in 2021, we executed a property development agreement for the construction of a future office building in Taipei, Taiwan.
+See "Risk Factor - We are subject to risks associated with the development and construction of our office buildings" in Item 3 above.
+As of the date of this annual report, the table below lists the location of our operating facilities.

-Location Primary Use Approximate Square Footage Hsinchu, Taiwan Research & development, management & administration 233,700 Taipei, Taiwan Research & development, sales & marketing 87,800 Shanghai, China Research & development, sales & marketing 43,400 Shenzhen, China Sales & marketing 20,200 Milpitas, California Sales & marketing, management 13,300 Others (1) Sales & marketing, management 20,500
+Location Primary Use Approximate Square Footage Hsinchu, Taiwan Research & development, management & administration 233,700 Taipei, Taiwan Research & development, sales & marketing 94,100 Shanghai, China Research & development, sales & marketing 21,700 Shenzhen, China Sales & marketing 20,200 Milpitas, California Sales & marketing, management 13,300 Others (1) Sales & marketing, management 10,000

-(1) Korea, Macau, Hong Kong, Yokohama, Japan, Beijing, Nanjing and Suzhou, China
+(1) Korea; Macau; Hong Kong; Yokohama, Japan; and Beijing and Suzhou, China

 Leases covering our current facilities expire at varying dates, generally within the next five years.
 We anticipate no difficulty in retaining occupancy through lease renewals, month-to-month occupancy or replacing the leased facilities with equivalent facilities.
+As of December 31, 2023, lease obligations covering our current facilities totaled US\$15.0 million, of which US\$2.3 million was short-term.

-We currently own commercial property in Taipei of approximately 6,200 square feet and commercial property in Shanghai of approximately 20,000 square feet, both of which we have no plans to use for our operations.
-The Taipei property is leased to a third-party.
+We currently own commercial property in Shanghai of approximately 20,000 square feet, which we have no plans to use for our operations.
 Part of the Shanghai property is leased to third parties and the rest remains to be leased.